final_hamza_symbolic

-The spelling of the Hamza in Arabic
+Mastering the final Hamza in Arabic

 In Arabic, if you see a Hamza at the end of the word, you have to watch out.
 Here are the spelling rules of the Arabic letter Hamza.

-Last updated: 2 years ago
+Last updated: 2 months

-The word سَماءٌ.
+Let’s start with an example and take the word سَماءٌ.
 How did هَمْزة get into this word?

 Usually, a final Hamza is related to the last root letter.
 In our example of sky (سَماءٌ), it is the و.

 سَماءٌ means sky.
-If we want to answer our question, we need to have a look at the root of this word – which is س-م–و.
+If we want to answer our question, we need to take a look at the root of this word – which is س-م–و.
 First thing we should notice: There is no Hamza in the root!

 It is a very ancient Semitic root that is found in , Ugaritic, and and finally also entered Arabic.
 Its original meaning is probably high place, height.